Pyotr Bogdanov: After the revolution

 After the February Revolution of 1917, he resumed active political activity.
 He was elected chairman of the military section of the Gomel Soviet, a member of the presidium of the executive committee of the council, chairman of the city duma and chairman of the Revolutionary Guard Committee.
-During the speech of General Kornilov in August 1917, he organized the blocking of communications between the Headquarters in Mogilev and the Don, as a result of which Kornilov's supporters were arrested.
-He supported the coming to power of the Bolsheviks, in November 1917 he became chairman of the Gomel Revolutionary Committee.
+During the Kornilov affair in August 1917, he organized the blocking of communications between the Headquarters in Mogilev and the Don, as a result of which Kornilov's supporters were arrested.
+He supported the coming to power of the Bolsheviks and in November 1917 he became chairman of the Gomel Revolutionary Committee.
 After the dissolution of the city duma and the revolutionary committee, he worked in the Gomel trade unions.
 In the spring of 1918 he was exiled by the German occupation forces to the territory of the RSFSR.

-As head of the economy
+After the February Revolution of 1917, he resumed active political activity.
+He was elected chairman of the military section of the Gomel Soviet, member of the presidium of the executive committee of the Soviet, chairman of the city duma and chairman of the Revolutionary Guard Committee.
+During the speech of General L. G. Kornilov in August 1917, he organized the closure of communication between the Headquarters in Mogilev and the Don, as a result of which Kornilov's supporters were arrested on their way to the ataman of the Don Army, General Alexey Kaledin.

-From 1918, authorized by the Supreme Economic Council for the nationalization of the chemical industry of the Urals and the North.
-In 1919-1925 he headed the council (Main Directorate) of the military industry of the Supreme Economic Council.
-During the civil war, he introduced the principle of planned production cooperation between military factories, which led to the production of the first Soviet-made tank in 1920 in Sormov.
-He was also a member of the Main Concession Committee and dealt with foreign firms.
-Bogdanov was fluent in English, German and French.
+He supported the Bolsheviks' rise to power and became chairman of the Gomel Revolutionary Committee in November 1917.
+After the dissolution of the city duma and the Revolutionary Committee, he worked in the Gomel trade unions.
+In the spring of 1918, he was expelled by the German occupation forces to the territory of the RSFSR.